The Beautiful Bow, Calgary, Alberta

 The Bow office tower, headquarters of Encana and Cenovus in Calgary, Alberta, was named after the nearby Bow River and in recognition of the tower’s curving shape.
 The project is 59 stories high and has a gross area of 2,000,000 square feet, including 800,000 square feet of parking.
 The glass-and-steel building dominates the city’s downtown skyline and is the largest building in Canada west of Toronto.

 EnCana’s researchers required complex three-dimensional (3-D) visualization studios.
 Scientists collect vast amounts of data in the field to create 3-D images of underground geological formations and pockets where gas, oil sands, or oil might be located.
-The 3-D stereoscopic display technology that Cosentini designed allows for a close study of the underground geology by allowing the viewers to “fly” through the grid using a joystick and look at its various fissures and variables from above, below, sides, and all angles, gaining the best-possible understanding of the conditions.
+The 3-D stereoscopic display technology that Tetra Tech designed allows for a close study of the underground geology by allowing the viewers to “fly” through the grid using a joystick and look at its various fissures and variables from above, below, sides, and all angles, gaining the best-possible understanding of the conditions.

 Other major features included heat recovery systems, high-efficiency electrical chillers with variable speed drives, free cooling using plate and frame heat exchangers, high-efficiency boilers, integrated building management and control systems, and daylighting.